t0mm4rx/blog3/ReadMe.md

 - A nginx reverse proxy to provide a SSL connection (official nginx image, with custom config)
 - A custom and minimalist ghost theme, composed of only two page templates (home page and post)

+The SSL certificates are self-signed, and will allow you to serve your app in https only in local.

 ## Run

 Here is the .env template that I use: